iamnabink/macOs-mobile-dev-cleaner/README.md

 - ✨ **Verified** - The app bundle and DMG are both signed and verified

 **Quick Install:**

+**Option 1 - Mac App Store (Recommended):**
+1. Click the "Download on the Mac App Store" button above
+2. Install directly from the App Store
+3. Launch from Applications or Spotlight

+**Option 2 - Direct Download (DMG):**
-1. Click download button above
+1. Click the "Download Broomie.dmg" button above
 2. Open the downloaded DMG file
 3. Drag **Broomie** to your Applications folder
 4. Launch from Applications - **No security warnings!**